-Work crews are a significant part of the maintenance of Juvenile Hall and are designed to provide youth with meaningful, constructive, vocational training that will enhance a youth's sense of responsibility.
+Work crews are part of the maintenance of Juvenile Hall designed to provide youth with meaningful, constructive, vocational training that will enhance their sense of responsibility.
 Proper tool use and safety is of the utmost importance.
-Proper tool use will be explained to the youth by the Deputy Juvenile Correctional Officer IIs (DJCO IIs) supervising work crews.
-The DJCO IIs will also ensure the youth are operating the tools and equipment properly.
-Youth shall not be assigned to perform degrading or unnecessary tasks.
+Proper tool use will be explained to the youth by the Deputy Juvenile Correctional Officers (DJCOs) supervising work crews.
+The DJCOs will also ensure the youth are operating the tools and equipment properly.
+Youth shall not be assigned to perform degrading or unnecessary tasks nor shall a work program be imposed as a disciplinary measure.
 Work assignments shall not interfere with proper sleep hours or classroom schedules.
 Work crews are allowed during class time in conjunction with established school to career vocational and regional occupational programs (ROP).